Science with the Hubble and James Webb Space Telescopes VI

 The evening will begin with guided tours around the ship arranged by knowledgeable and friendly English speaking guides, provided by the Vasa Museum.
 After the tour you will sit down at a candle lit table just beneath the once golden lion that beautifies the beakhead of Vasa.

-The conference banquet is included in the conference registration fee.
+The conference banquet will be on Wednesday night, September 16, 2020, and is included in the conference registration fee.

 The Hotel Hasselbacken is a historical landmark in the city of Stockholm.
 The first records of its restaurant (Dunderhyttan) go back to the mid-1700s.
 Back then, it was an establishment with five tables and some twenty chairs.
 In 1816, a half-timbered building was built in the finest Gustavian style, which over the years became known as “Gubbhyllan” (literally Old Man’s shelf).
 Its glory days began when the well-known confectioner Jacob Wilhelm Davidson opened the doors of “Restaurant Hasselbacken”.
 The year 1853 was the start of a golden era for the restaurant, thanks to good food, Swedish punch songs and singing.